twitter-archive/naggati2/README.md

 call.

-Naggati's primary purpose is to simplify the creation of protocol decoders, by letting you right sequential-looking code which is actually compiled into a state machine.
+Naggati's primary purpose is to simplify the creation of protocol decoders, by letting you write sequential-looking code which is actually compiled into a state machine.
 It also includes a simple adapter for turning netty events into actor messages.